Maternity Clothes 101: Your Complete Buying Guide

 - Your button-down shirts don’t actually button all the way down

-These signs coincide with what’s happening with baby’s growth in utero.
+These telltale signs coincide with what’s happening with baby’s growth in utero.
 “At 20 weeks, the uterus is typically at the level of the navel,” says Trina Pagano, MD, an ob-gyn at the Cleveland Clinic.
-“So many women begin to show at this point, but there is variability depending on the mother’s height and body type, weight gain, number of babies in utero and if it is a first pregnancy.
+“So many women begin to show at this point, but there is variability depending on the mother’s height and body type, weight gain, number of babies in utero and if it’s a first pregnancy.
 For first pregnancies, the bump typically ‘pops’ a little later than in subsequent pregnancies.”

 For first-time moms, it’s easy to get excited about being pregnant and showing off your bump, even during the early stages of pregnancy.
-But you may want to resist the urge to start buying maternity clothes in the first 12 weeks of pregnancy.
-“In the first trimester, you’re still sorting through the changes in your body,” says Jenny Greenstein, a New York City-based personal stylist for pregnancy and motherhood and founder of YourSoulStyle.com .
-“In the beginning of your second trimester, when your belly starts to take shape, [is when] you want to start collecting your items.”
-That said, if you see a maternity must-have on sale that you absolutely love, there’s no reason why you shouldn’t buy it.
+But you may want to resist the urge to start putting together a maternity wardrobe in those first 12 weeks.
+“In the first trimester, you’re still sorting through the changes in your body,” says Jenny Greenstein, a New York City-based personal stylist for pregnancy and motherhood and founder of YourSoulStyle.com.
+“In the beginning of your second trimester, when your belly starts to take shape, you want to start collecting your items.”
+That said, if you see a maternity must-have on sale that you absolutely love, there’s no reason why you shouldn’t scoop it up.

 So all signs point to the fact that you need maternity clothes.
 But where to start?
 Read on for tips on the basics you’ll want in your maternity wardrobe, what to look for in quality maternity clothes and how to figure out the right size.

 What size maternity clothes to buy